matsengrp/dpvt/writing/preflight-dpvt.md

 Also, note that given a correct tree and a sequence alignment, according to any definition, we can create lots of examples of perturbed trees and corresponding $Y_i$s.

+Our loss function is just a cross-entropy classification loss for the per-edge predictions.

 <!--

+, broken down into steps, with expected amounts of time and intermediate steps for each.

 ### Stage 1 (X months):